back to latest articles

 UX implication: Functional financial services alone will no longer create trust.
 The competitive advantage will move to transparency architecture.
 How clearly can we show what the system does?
 How easily can users understand and calibrate its recommendations?
 Transparency, controllability, explainability and reversibility will become core UX requirements.

-5. Personal Finance Will Become Predictive Instead of Reactive
+5. How Will AI Make Personal Finance Predictive Instead of Reactive?

 Today’s users typically manage finances or check balances after financial events occur.
 By 2035, financial systems will continuously simulate future scenarios before potential problems occur.